Student Handbook - Eating Disorder Protocol

 - Health Center Representative

-The three core members would meet on a regular basis, the frequency of these meetings would depend on the needs of the individual student.
+The three core members meet on a regular basis during the term.

 The Treatment Team’s Approach towards Recovery